AnkitAgarwal547/CaptureApp/README.md

 **Title: ProfitPlus CaptureApp**

-Summary: The Application involves development of and app developed with React Native.
+Summary: The Application involves development of app developed with React Native.

 Flow: The requirement was to create app in which user can select multiple images and can upload images to digitalocean spaces.